“The Church through its funeral rites

 Choose people to bring up gifts at Communion time

-Decide if someone will say Remarks of Remembrance
+Decide if someone will say Words of Remembrance

 Plan luncheon or reception arrangements